Pain medicine : the official journal of the American Academy of Pain Medicine

 -

-Chronic pain management typically consists of prescription medications or provider-based, behavioral, or interventional procedures which are often ineffective, may be costly, and can be associated with undesirable side effects.
+Chronic pain management typically consists of prescription medications or provider-based, behavioral, or interventional procedures that are often ineffective, may be costly, and can be associated with undesirable side effects.
 Because chronic pain affects the whole person (body, mind, and spirit), patient-centered complementary and integrative medicine (CIM) therapies that acknowledge the patients' roles in their own healing processes have the potential to provide more efficient and comprehensive chronic pain management.
-Active self-care complementary and integrative medicine (ACT-CIM) therapies allow for a more diverse, patient-centered treatment of complex symptoms, promote self-management, and are relatively safe and cost-effective.
-To date, there are no systematic reviews examining the full range of ACT-CIM used for chronic pain symptom management. ⋯ This article summarizes the current evidence, quality, efficacy, and safety of these modalities.
-Recommendations and next steps to move this field of research forward are also discussed.
-The entire scope of the review is detailed throughout the current Pain Medicine supplement.
+Active self-care CIM (ACT-CIM) therapies allow for a more diverse, patient-centered treatment of complex symptoms, promote self-management, and are relatively safe and cost-effective.
+To date, there are no systematic reviews examining the full range of ACT-CIM used for chronic pain symptom management. ⋯ This article provides an introduction and background to the review, summarizes the methodological processes involved, details the initial results, and identifies strengths and weakness of the review.
+Specific results of the review as well as overall recommendations for moving this field of research forward are detailed throughout the current Pain Medicine supplement.

 -